 Frequently Asked Questions

 What types of assets go through probate?

 Most of a person’s property will go through probate upon their death.
 Typically, however, this includes any asset or belonging solely owned by a person during their lifetime, including:

 - Bank accounts

-There are several scenarios where it isn’t necessary.
+There are several scenarios where probate isn’t necessary.
 This is often the case when an estate’s value falls below a minimum amount, or if beneficiaries have been specifically designated (i.e., in a trust or bank or retirement account).
-An estate could also sidestep probate if assets were jointly owned or labeled as community property.
+An estate could also sidestep the process if assets were jointly owned or labeled as community property.

 Find a Financial Advisor

 Take our quiz and be matched with up to 3 vetted fiduciary financial advisors serving your area.
 It's fast, free, and no-obligation.Compare Vetted Advisors